STAFF

 Erin Kimmel, Executive Director

-Sarah Mills Sands, Chair
+Sarah Mills Sands, Vice Chair

 A native Greenporter, Sarah brings 35 years of non-profit management experience to the position of chair including 14 years as an Executive Director.
 Sarah was one of three original Founders of East End Seaport Foundation in 1989 and was instrumental in raising the funds for the building of Bug Light in 1990.
 Coming full circle to lead the organization in 2025 is something she has imagined for many years.
 Sarah’s local roots include ancestors in the whaling, oyster and sailmaking businesses.
 Sarah holds a Bachelor of Arts from Boston University and completed Graduate Studies in Public Policy at George Washington University.
 She resides in Orient with her husband, David.